fbpx

 Some healthcare professionals may believe that you are placing your unborn child at risk by deciding to have an unassisted birth.
 They may think that this raises a ‘child protection’ or a ‘safeguarding’ issue.
 They may threaten to refer you and your baby to social services.

-Healthcare professionals should not refer you to social services solely because you decided not to have medical support during your labour.
-You are legally allowed to turn down medical support.
+Healthcare professionals should not refer you to social services solely because you have decided not to have medical support during your labour.
+You are legally allowed to decline any offers of medical support.

-They should only refer you to social services if they have carried out an assessment that shows your child is at risk of significant harm after it is born.
+Healthcare professionals should only refer you to social services if they have carried out an assessment that shows your child is at risk of significant harm after they are born.

 If a healthcare professional decides to refer you to social services because you decided not to have medical assistance during labour, social services have to decide whether to accept the referral.
 If they do accept it, they must carry out an initial assessment to see if they need to take action within one working day.
 If the social worker thinks they need to take action they must then complete an assessment (called a pre-birth assessment if your child has not been born) within 45 days.

-If the baby requires medical attention because they are unwell when they are born, and you do not seek medical assistance, then this is likely to be considered a safeguarding issue.
+If your baby requires medical attention because they are unwell when they are born, and you do not seek medical assistance, then this is likely to be considered a safeguarding issue.

 Can my birth partner be prosecuted for supporting me?